‹ Return to Air raids & bomb sites

 For more on this attack and to link to other sites visited, please click here

 The V1 which landed at Worsley, north west of Manchester, came down in the back garden of 18 Woodstock Drive, demolishing the house and that of number 16 and damaging others in the vicinity.
-Although many were injured, there was only one fatality, 6 year old Master Arnsbury at Number 20.
+Although many were injured, there was only one fatality, 4 year old Brian Walter Arnsbury at Number 20. (note 22 May 2022, thanks to Jan Gore for the corrected details about Brian Arnsbury)

 Morning of Christmas Eve, 1944 on Woodstock Drive, Worsley.
 There are at least 7 Civil Defence rescuers surrounding this car at the front of the house.